 While the wheel is my original passion, I have become taken by the amazing flexibility that is hand-building since the birth of our son in 2009.
 You will often see a variety of methods as I play, because Chasing Fire is my creative play, my happy place and my passion.

-We take great pride in our work and hope that you enjoy my items as much as we have enjoyed creating them.
+We take great pride in our work and hope that you enjoy our items as much as we have enjoyed creating them.
 We use local suppliers (including Ceramics Canada, Plainsman Clays) and Etsy vendors to bolster our “local” communities, and appreciate the communities that have taken us in, both in the ceramic world and fibre arts.
 We are very lucky people.

 The name “chasing fire” comes from the core of ceramics – the transformation of clay through flame.
 Today, we as ceramic artists often use enclosed kilns, electric or gas fueled, to “fire” our work.
 The flame is concealed unlike the visible rawness of pit or raku firing.
 I only have to revisit the raku process (light it all on fire!) to remind myself of the core beauty of this art form, taking what is mud and creating art through fire.
 Thus, my passion for this art is represented by my need to always be chasing that transformation, chasing fire.

 |Cara – Maker, Designer, Potter, Artist, Social Media